bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/01_Run/02_YAML.rst

 ..
 WARNING::

-    If no ``orcid`` is found online or specified for an Author, they will not be listed as such.
-Their corresponding Organization information will only be included if the Organization's ``ror`` is found online or specified directly in the YAML configuration file.
+    If no ``orcid`` is found online or specified for an Author, a plain string will be used to identify the author.
+Their corresponding
+    Organization information will only be included if the Organization's ``ror`` is found online or specified directly in the YAML configuration file.

 ..
 TIP::

     It is very important that the ``orcid`` and ``ror`` terms are correctly defined, since they are used as unique identifiers for Persons and Organizations in the RO-Crate specification.
-The ``orcid`` id is the minimum information needed to be able to add a person as an Author.
+The ``name`` string is the minimum information needed to be able to add a person as an Author.

 Agent section
 -------------

 The **Agent** section has the same terms as the Authors section, but it specifically provides the details of the sole person running the workflow, that can be different from the Authors.
-The whole section is optional and only a single individual can be provided.
+Only a single individual can be provided.

 ..
 WARNING::